 Please allocate enough time between booking of the voyage and requesting the letter of invitation as some embassies require the original invitation letter and not a scanned version.
 In this case the letter needs to be sent by mail which takes approximately 5-6 weeks.

-We require your Russian Visa copy to be sent back to us latest eight weeks before voyage.
+We require your Russian Visa copy to be sent back to us a maximum of eight weeks before the departure date.
 Please consult with your travel agency or our customer sales department for additional information.

 Back to Practical Information